If you have psoriasis, you may have tried coal tar ointments. These are sometimes called

 The solution?
 Compound it yourself!!
 Here's how.

 It's DISCLAIMER time: Please note that I am not recommending coal tar as a solution to psoriasis.
-This article is written simply to help you MAKE coal tar ointments if you decide they are best for you.
+This article is written simply to help you MAKE coal tar ointments if you (or your dermatologist) decide they are best for you.

 So here's what you will need to make your own coal tar compound: